ga-wdi-lessons/cs-algorithms/README.md

 Big-O notation is simply a way of comparing the efficiency of algorithms.
 When we compare algorithms, we get the most meaningful comparisons when we compare "apples to apples": we wouldn't compare a sorting algorithm to an algorithm for summing the terms of an array.
 Comparisons become meaningful when we are comparing algorithms with respect to a given problem.

 It's not an exact metric for benchmarking algorithms, but rather giving us an abstract idea about how costly or efficient an algorithm is, with respect to how much computing power it takes.
-With Big-O notation we are comparing orders of magnitude, like with the Richter scale or pH scale.
+With Big-O notation, we are comparing orders of magnitude, somewhat like with the Richter scale or pH scale.

 We use "Big-O" notation to describe an algorithm's complexity.
 Algorithmic complexity is measured by how much time and memory scale are used in processing input (represented by ***n***) of arbitrary size.
 We will focus on time-complexity rather than space-complexity (memory usage).